 Foundation engineering sits in between civil, structural, and geotechnical engineering.
 It’s all about the bits in between the soil and the building and includes the foundation or lower parts of the building structure.
 Some foundations are deep, like columns and piles used for large structures or poor soil quality at the surface.
 And some are shallow, like 1m deep footings used in most residential homes.

-All solid structures need foundation engineering, from roads and bridges to residential homes and huge city apartment buildings.
+All solid structures need foundation engineering, from roads and bridges to residential homes, retaining walls and huge city apartment buildings.
 Foundation engineers design custom solutions that take into consideration both the site conditions and soil classification, and the building structure itself.

 All buildings require foundation engineering services to ensure they get the right foundations to suit their soil type and site characteristics.
 Every building site is different, so there’s no one-size-fits-all foundation system.
 Custom foundation design ensures your building structure’s weight is evenly distributed and properly anchored (even in extreme weather conditions).
 Plus, it avoids uneven settlement, provides greater stability, and minimises movement that could damage the structure.

 Foundation engineering is normally done just after soil testing and site classification is complete.
 Although, if you work with a full service engineering consultancy like STA, these services may be bundled together.

 STA Consulting Engineers mostly work with the following foundation types, depending on the site conditions and build type: